 A further prescription drug issue on the horizon concerns the use of smart drugs.
-Neuroscience research has raised the possibility that some prescription drugs, used to treat conditions such as attention deficit hyperactivity disorder, narcolepsy and Alzheimer's disease, may improve cognitive functions in healthy people such as executive function, alertness, concentration and memory (Partridge et al., 2011).
-While their use and benefits are unlikely to be as significant as media reports suggest (Partridge et al., 2011), nevertheless the harmful use of these powerful medicines could significantly impact on AOD treatment services in the future.
+Neuroscience research has raised the possibility that some prescription drugs used to treat conditions such as attention deficit hyperactivity disorder, narcolepsy and Alzheimer's disease, may improve cognitive functions in healthy people such as executive function, alertness, concentration and memory

+(Partridge, Bell, Lucke, Yeates, & Hall, 2011).
+While their use and benefits are unlikely to be as significant as media reports suggest (Partridge et al., 2011), nevertheless the misuse of these powerful medicines could significantly impact on AOD treatment services in the future.